klipperdev/importer-bundle/README.md

 Klipper Importer Bundle
 =====================

-The Importer bundle is a base to build importation connectors.
+The Importer bundle is a base to build importation pipelines.

 Resources